 - As one of the best free things to do in Vegas is the Downtown Rocks Concert Series.
 Partner casinos and the Fremont Experience throw a free concert with artists such as Clay Walker, 3 Doors Down, and Walker Hayes to name a few.

-- If you are looking to grab a bite to eat in this iconic, old-school Vegas area, we recommned Hugo’s Cellar, which is one of the oldest steakhouses in Las Vegas.
-Or, a classic burger at the modern gastropub, The Smashed Pig
+- If you are looking to grab a bite to eat in this iconic, old-school Vegas area, we recommend Hugo’s Cellar, which is one of the oldest steakhouses in Las Vegas.
+Or, a classic burger at the modern gastropub, The Smashed Pig.

-The LINQ Hotel and Casino are also home to the LINQ Promenade and the newest most-recognizable structure Vegas Strip- the High Roller Observation Wheel, soaring 550 feet above Las Vegas.
+The LINQ Hotel and Casino are also home to the LINQ Promenade Las Vegas and the newest most-recognizable structure Vegas Strip- the High Roller Observation Wheel, soaring 550 feet above Las Vegas.

 Must-Dos at the LINQ Promenade:

-- Ride the High Roller Observation Wheel.
+Ride the High Roller Observation Wheel.
 This attraction sells out fast, book before going on your trip, if possible.
 You can book the “Happy Hour Half Hour” which includes an open bar in your high roller cabin during your ride.
+Check availability for your refundable tickets below.

 Seven Magic Mountains